deatrich/linux-home-server/secure-shell.md

 > # note: using @localhost does not work on ubuntu unless you set UseDNS to yes
 > AllowUsers    myname@192.168.1.* *@localhost
 >

+// Another option is to also allow root access to this server from your Linux
+// desktop (eg: 192.168.1.65).
+Then the 'AllowUsers' configuration would
+// look like this:
+AllowUsers      myname@192.168.1.* root@192.168.1.65 *@localhost
 ~~~~

 ## Configure a Personal SSH Key Pair {#key-pair}